dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 ## Acknowledgment
 My special thanks to my coworker _**Alvaro Jiménez Contreras**_ for his help during this solution's evaluation development tasks and test phase.

+## ChangeLog
+### Custom HTTP Data Collector API
+- v1.1:
+  - Fixed typos in the Powershell script.
+  - Improved logging.
+  - The maximum number of elements by post is 10k.
+### Log Analytics Parser Functions
+- VASWComputersParser.kusto: Fixed an issue when LAPS is not deployed.